RIKEN-RCCS/lens3/v1/doc/mux-conf-yaml.md

 Do not change these lines.

-The subject name can be something like "mux:__mux-name__".
-It is used to store different settings, when it is necessary run it parallel with different settings.
+The subject name can be something like "mux:**mux-name**".
+It is used to store multiple settings, when it is necessary run it parallel with different settings.
 A mux-name can be specified by an environment variable "LENS3_MUX_NAME" set in the service script "lenticularis-mux.service".

 ## Redis Part

-They specify connection to Redis.
+They specify a connection to Redis.

 ```
 redis: